-Name: Date:

-1. Do you currently attend/participate in any of the following?

-School

-Employment

-Training

-Volunteering

-Community Events

-Quality time with friends

-If yes, how regularly do you participate in the following:

-School hours, days, per week

-Employment hours, days, per week

-Training hours, days, per week

-Volunteering hours, days, per week

-Community events hours, days, per week

-Quality time with friends hours, days, per week

-- feel that NOT having your driver's licence has prevented you from participating in any of the following?

-Employment

-Training

-Participating in community events

-Spending quality time with friends

-Attending school

-Volunteering

-read the following statements and select the one that best describes how bout yourself

-Confident, assertive, happy with who I am and how I feel

-Happy with myself but could feel better

-Ok, most of the time but would like to be more confident and feel better about myself
+Name: Date: 1.
+Do you c urrently attend/participate in any of the following?
+School Employment Training Volunteering Community Events Quality time with friends If yes, how regularly do you participate in the following: School hours, days, per week Employment hours, days, per week Training hours, days, per week Volunteering hours, days, per week Community events hours, days, per week Quality time with friends hours, days, per week eel that NOT having your driver's licence has prevented you from articipating in any of the following?
+Employment Training Participating in community events Spending quality time with friends Attending school Volunteering 3.
+Please re ead the following statements and select the one that best describes how out yourself Confident, assertive, happy with who I am and how I feel Happy with myself but could feel better Ok, most of the time but would like to be more confident and feel better about myself